When the administration is trying to dig us out of a deep hole, it's difficult for them to take your personal finances into account.

 He got a lot of it done, although he wasn't finished.

-And then here comes Donald Trump, who was quite clearly a kind of anti-Obama.
+And then here comes Donald Trump, who was quite clearly a kind of anti Obama.

-Trump had, of course, challenged Obama on multiple fronts, going back to whether Obama was born in America.
+Trump had, of course, challenged Obama on multiple fronts going back to whether Obama was born in America.

-No question, Obama probably hated Trump.
+No question Obama probably hated Trump.

-And so we can clearly see why he would want to torpedo as if he could the Trump presidency.
+And so he we can clearly see why he would want to torpedo as if he could the Trump presidency.

-Doesn't that mean really that in terms of driving this operation, Obama and not Hillary is the kingpin?
+Doesn't that mean really that in terms of driving this operation, Obama and not Hillary is the kingpin.

-And Obama was the one who was using presidential power in an evidently nefarious way.
+the one who was using presidential power in an evidently nefarious way.

-And this is how I've been explaining it for years.
+I absolutely agree, and this is how I've been explaining it for years.

-And I understand when news of Russia Gate first broke.
+And I understand when news of RussiaGate first broke.

 Look, there's such contempt among Republicans for the Clintons, understandably.